“Yes. We. Can.”Barack Obama, presidential election victory speech, 2008

 Towards Assessment: Individual Oral

 “Supported by an extract from one non-literary text and one from a literary work, students will offer a prepared response of 10 minutes, followed by 5 minutes of questions by the teacher, to the following prompt: Examine the ways in which the global issue of your choice is presented through the content and form of two of the texts that you have studied.
 (40 marks)“IB Language and Literature Guide

 Either Michelle or Barack Obama’s speeches (but not both, as a Body of Work must be composed of texts by the same writer) would make ideal texts to use in this assessed activity.
 They connect very well to a variety of Field of Inquiry such as Beliefs, Values and Education or Politics, Power and Justice.
 After reading the speeches carefully, you’ll have a good idea of the Global Issue you might like to develop.
 For example, Michelle speaks about ‘The Importance of Education’, but you should think carefully about all kinds of issues in these texts: for example, fatherhood, motherhood, black history, aspiration – there are many more.
-You could pair them successfully with a number of extracts from your literary texts that explore similar themes and ideas.
+You could pair these speeches successfully with a number of extracts from your literary texts that explore similar themes and ideas.
 Speak to your teacher about your ideas; the list below is not exhaustive:

 - Shakespeare’s The Merchant of Venice – in Act 4 scene 1 Portia delivers a powerful speech to try and persuade Shylock to be merciful; or explore Shylock’s famous speech in Act 3 scene 1.